Semi-Truck Lawsuits Over Right Turn Accident Injuries

-Wide right turn truck accidents can also be caused by poor maintenance of the truck.
+Wide right turn truck accidents can also result from poor truck maintenance.
 Trucking companies have a Federal requirement to regularly maintain and inspect their trucks.
 They need to repair any element needing repair.
 Failed or inadequate brakes, inadequate tires, or faulty steering mechanisms can all contribute to a right turn accident, as can other inadequate maintenance.

-Trucks also need to be properly loaded.
-Cargo that is either too heavy for the truck or unbalanced can make the truck very hard to operate and even harder to stop or slow down.
-Improper loading can contribute to right-hand turn accidents, and can also be a cause of rollovers.
+Trucks also need to be properly loaded, as cargo that is either too heavy for the truck or unbalanced can make the truck very hard to operate and even harder to stop or slow down.
+Improper loading can contribute to right-hand turn accidents and can also be a cause of rollovers.

 Florida law allows victims with a severe injury to step outside of no-fault and bring a legal claim for both economic damages and non-economic damages such as pain and suffering.
 Non-economic damages are not covered under no-fault, and people cannot bring a claim for them unless they have a severe injury as the law defines it and bring a suit.

-A severe injury must be at least one of the following:
+A severe injury can be at least one of the following: